Skip to Main Content

 Summary

-The content focuses on a mental math trick known as doubling and halving, which simplifies multiplication problems in the GRE exam by making calculations easier to manage without a calculator.
+The content focuses on a mental math trick known as doubling and halving, which simplifies multiplication tasks by adjusting the factors in a way that the overall product remains unchanged.
+This technique is particularly useful for GMAT test-takers aiming to enhance their quantitative problem-solving efficiency.

-• This technique is particularly useful when one of the factors ends in 5 or 50, as doubling these numbers results in a round number, making the multiplication straightforward.
+• This method is especially advantageous when one of the factors ends in 5 or 50, making it easier to multiply by converting it into a round number.

-• Practical examples demonstrate how to apply this trick to different multiplication scenarios, highlighting its utility in making quick and efficient calculations.
+• Practical examples demonstrate how to apply this trick to perform seemingly complex multiplications quickly in one's head, highlighting its utility in saving time during the GMAT Quant section.

-• The trick can be applied successively, especially useful when dealing with factors like 25 or multiples of 25, to further simplify calculations.
+• The technique can be applied successively, particularly when dealing with factors like 25 or multiples thereof, to further simplify calculations.

 Chapters